 It also helps mom to focus.
 Maybe you are like me and sometimes tune out the voices of the kids when you are trying to focus on something.
 If they place their hand on you, the physical sensation will make you immediately aware.

-How Do You Train Them
+How Do You Train Them to Stop Interrupting

 If they interrupt you, put your hand on them – near their mouth if need be.
 Or you can hold up your hand offering a “stop” sign.
 Whatever you do, DO NOT talk to the child until he/she has properly placed their hand on you and waited for you to respond.
 With little ones, you might even need to place their hand on your leg for them.
 Then place your finger to their mouth to remind them.

-I promise that with a little bit of practice, your kids will shock and amaze you.
+I promise with a little bit of practice, your kids will shock and amaze you.
 When I was a teacher, most of the class had this down within a few days of school starting!
 The key is to never give in.

 Now don’t worry.
 If you haven’t started this with your kids, it’s not too late.
 Remember, I trained brand-new kids in the classroom every year.
 I would suggest that you sit your child down and say something like this, “I realize that I have been letting you interrupt, and that is not polite.
-I am going to teach you a way to get my attention without interrupting.”
-The thing I love about kids is that most are so resilient and willing to change.
-If you talk to them about things, they are very likely to jump on board to make your home a better place.
+I am going to teach you a way to stop interrupting while still getting my attention.”

 What If You Have a Chronic Offender

 You may be thinking, “You haven’t met my child!”
 Some children really are “chronic offenders” when it comes to interrupting.
 But it isn’t hopeless!
 Even if you’re kids have done this for years, you can still implement some things to help stop interrupting.